What are the Signs of Ovulation?

 -

 Cervical mucus.
-The consistency of your cervical mucus changes throughout your menstrual cycle.
-When you are fertile, the mucus changes to a structure and consistency that will facilitate the sperm’s travel on its way to your egg.4 During this time, the mucus will resemble an egg white in the sense that it is clear and stretchy.4 This sign of ovulation can be tracked by simply watching the changes in consistency of your mucus by wiping with toilet paper, placing a clean finger into your vagina or checking your underwear and noting the consistency of the discharge.
+Your cervical mucus can help tell you when you’re ovulating.4 The consistency of your cervical mucus changes throughout your menstrual cycle.
+During this time, the mucus will resemble an egg white in the sense that it is clear and stretchy.4 This sign of ovulation can be tracked by simply watching the changes in consistency of your mucus by wiping with toilet paper, placing a clean finger into your vagina or checking your underwear and noting the consistency of the discharge.

 Secondary Ovulation Symptoms